Dalj massacre: Aftermath

 The Croat population felt intimidated and forced to leave Dalj, as the events of 1 August marked the beginning of a series of attacks against the Croat civilian population in ethnically mixed areas.
 The bulk of the refugees travelled to Aljmaš, and then were taken by boats and barges along the Drava River to Osijek.
 Persecution of the non-Serb population of Dalj and other nearby villages started in the immediate aftermath of the attack.
 The persecution included beatings, arbitrary arrests and war rape.
 The TO units arrested a number of Croat civilians and imprisoned them in Dalj.
 On 21 September, eleven prisoners were killed by the TO personnel led by Ražnatović, and buried in a mass grave in the village of Ćelije.
 A further 28 civilians held in Dalj detention facility were tortured and killed by the TO and Ražnatović on 4 October.
 The bodies of the victims were then dumped in the Danube River.
 At least 135 Croat and non-Serb civilians were killed in this region by May 1992.

+In one case, the Serbian Volunteer Guard and the Serbian National Security had beaten and killed Marija Senaši on 3 June 1992.

 After the JNA captured Vukovar, it transferred a large number of the inhabitants of the city to the detention facility in Dalj on 20 November.
 The transfer occurred on the basis of a request by Goran Hadžić, political leader of the SAO SBWS.
 Those suspected of involvement in the fighting were interrogated and tortured, and at least 35 were executed.

 The SAO Krajina was renamed the Republic of Serbian Krajina (RSK) on 19 December, and the SAO SBWS formally joined the RSK on 26 February 1992.
 After the merger, Hadžić, who had been appointed president of the SAO SBWS on 25 September 1991, assumed the role of the president of the RSK.
 The events of 1 August 1991 were extensively covered by German media at the time, leading to a public outcry over the massacre.
 Germany subsequently advocated quick recognition of Croatia, as a means to stop further violence.
 By late 1991, Germany presented its decision to recognize Croatia as its policy and duty, lobbying the European Economic Community (EEC) diplomats.
 On 19 December, the German government decided to grant diplomatic recognition to Croatia as the first EEC member state to do so.

 In 2013, the Dalj police station was awarded the Order of Nikola Šubić Zrinski for heroism.
 A memorial to the 39 police officers, ZNG troops and civil defencemen killed in Dalj on 1 August 1991 was unveiled at the station on the 22nd anniversary of their death.
 On 26 November 2013, a memorial to the killed civilians was completed in Dalj.